What is the Internet of Things (IoT)?

 Application in Electrical Power Industry

-The Electrical Power Industry has always been in the forefront when it comes to adaption of new technologies to ensure high efficiency in generation, transmission and safety.
+The Electrical Power Industry has always been at the forefront when it comes to the adaption of new technologies to ensure high efficiency in generation, transmission, and safety.
 Availability of The Internet makes the Grid Smarter and more optimized.
-The Power Industry has many challenges during generation, transmission, distribution and consumption which can be curbed greatly by the application of The Internet of Things.
+The Power Industry has many challenges during generation, transmission, distribution, and consumption which can be curbed greatly by the application of The Internet of Things.

 Smart Grid can help the authorities immensely in increasing power distribution efficiency.
-Smart Meters POWERPROFIT which collect and transfer consumption pattern data are very useful in optimising the consumption of electricity.
-It was not long time ago when a guy from the electricity distribution company used to visit each household personally to check meter readings to charge the consumer accordingly.
-Now with the help of IoT many such manual labours have reduced.
+Smart Meters POWERPROFIT which collects and transfers consumption pattern data are very useful in optimizing the consumption of electricity.
+It was not a long time ago when a guy from the electricity distribution company used to visit each household personally to check meter readings to charge the consumer accordingly.
+Now with the help of IoT, many such manual labors have reduced.
 The meter readings are transferred online.

 SCADA stands for supervisory control and data acquisition.
-This device helps to gather and analyse real time data.
+This device helps to gather and analyze real-time data.
 SCADA Systems are used in very critical applications wherein every second is crucial in case of an emergency.
 For example in Gas Pipeline Distribution, SCADA keeps track of all the spread pipelines.
-As soon as the leakage occurs it sends alarm signal to the control room and on the display screen it shows the severity of leakage.
-This helps to take required steps promptly and save damage.
+As soon as the leakage occurs it sends an alarm signal to the control room and on the display screen, it shows the severity of leakage.
+This helps to take the required steps promptly and save damage.